AI for Fintech and Banking

 • Are you discovering fraud after the transaction has settled, or does your system surface suspicious signals in real time?

-RaftLabs builds AI systems for fintech startups and digital banks in the US, UK, and Australia: credit risk scoring, real-time fraud detection, AML anomaly detection, and document extraction.
+RaftLabs builds AI systems for fintech startups and digital banks across the US, UK, Europe, Canada, GCC, South Africa, and Southeast Asia: credit risk scoring, real-time fraud detection, AML anomaly detection, and document extraction.
 Systems are scoped at a fixed price.
-100+ products shipped since 2020.
+100+ products shipped since 2015.

 Trusted by